-B6.
-All outdoor lighting within the site must comply with AS4282: 1997 Control of the Obtrusive Effects of Outdoor Lighting and the Glebe Island Concrete Batching Plan Light Strategy (Reference: 60555976) prepared by AECOM dated 22 October 2018.
+- B6.
+All outdoor lighting within the site must: - (a) comply with AS4282: 1997 Control of the Obtrusive Effects of Outdoor Lighting; - (b) comply with the Glebe Island Concrete Batching Plant Light Strategy (Reference: 60555976) prepared by AECOM and dated 22 October 2018; and - (c) be fitted with dimmers and movement detection sensors to allow areas to be dimmed or lights switched off when not in use to minimise light pollution.

 Details demonstrating compliance with these requirements are to be submitted to the Certifier Authority prior to the issue of a Construction Certificate.